Heading "up North" to Glen Arbor, Michigan? Look no further than these top 10 things to do on your visit to Glen Arbor!

 In the evening, Glen Arbor's tiny downtown takes on a party atmosphere, with parents and kids eating dinner (and ice cream) seemingly all over the place.
 Don't be fooled - especially in the height of summer, these restaurants fill up, so you'll want to get there early, or be prepared for a bit of a wait!

 For a fun, family atmosphere, check out Boone Dock's, with outdoor (and indoor) dining, and lots of live music - it's where the party happens in Glen Arbor!
-Art's Tavern is good for cozy comfort food.
-If you're looking for "fancier" food options, check out the nearby Western Ave Bar & Grill.
+Art's Tavern is good for surprisingly good, cozy comfort food.
+If you're looking for "fancier" food options, check out the nearby Western Ave Bar & Grill, which has plenty of outdoor seating as well.

 Wondering what to wear in Northern Michigan?
 Check out my Up North Packing List!